mimic-sussex/sema/assets/docs/language-creation/intermediate-language.md

 1. A signal
 2. Tolerance (a trigger will be generated if the change is more than +/- this value)

+## zx2p
+Trigger a pulse from a zero crossing
+1. A signal
+2. Hold time (in samples)

 ## count
 Counts up when receiving a trigger
 1. Input trigger